Estate History

 George Vanderbilt's first grandson is born.

-John and Cornelia Vanderbilt Cecil’s first son, George Henry Vanderbilt Cecil, is born at the estate.
+Cornelia and John’s first son, George Henry Vanderbilt Cecil, is born in the Louis XV Room, where Cornelia herself was born.

 The Cecils welcome their second son.

-John and Cornelia’s second son, William Amherst Vanderbilt Cecil, is born in the Louis XV Room where she herself was born.
+Cornelia and John’s second son, William Amherst Vanderbilt Cecil, is born—also in the Louis XV Room.

 Cornelia and John Cecil open Biltmore House to the public.